-The purpose of the current account is to facilitate payments between regular customers and the IPI, in particular for the settlement of fees and payments owed the IPI.
+The purpose of the current account is to facilitate payment transactions between customers and the IPI, and in particular to pay fees and charges owed to the IPI.

 If there are insufficient funds in the account, the debit order will not be processed and the payment will be considered as not having been made (the IPI does not attempt to re-debit the account).
 Subsequent deposits paid into the current account, which would result in sufficient funds being available, will be disregarded.
 If a debit order collection is unsuccessful, the deadline for payment will be neither shortened nor extended even if the deadline has not yet expired.

 29.11.2019 | Media release

 Corina Eichenberger-Walther to take over the presidency of the Institute Council of the IPI